kcartlidge/ruthless/README.md

 The generated static site will be in a `www` folder alongside the `site` one (so `<folder>/www`).
 Any existing `www` folder will be replaced (permissions permitting).

+When serving a site press `Ctrl``C` at the terminal/command prompt to stop.
+You'll be given the option to `R`estart or `Q`uit.
+If you choose *restart* the site contents will be automatically regenerated first.
+Whilst this is not live-reload it's been close enough for my purposes.

 ---

 ## Creating a site